AChezick/Capstone1/README.md

 | 2014-01-11 | AQS    | 80010006 | 1   | 3.2                            | ug/m3 LC | 13              | Alsup Elementry School - Commerce City | 1               | 100.0            | 88101              | PM2.5 - Local Conditions | 19740     | Denver-Aurora-Lakewood, CO | 8          | Colorado | 1           | Adams  | 39.8260070009282 | -104.93743799999999 |
 | 2014-01-14 | AQS    | 80010006 | 1   | 4.1                            | ug/m3 LC | 17              | Alsup Elementry School - Commerce City | 1               | 100.0            | 88101              | PM2.5 - Local Conditions | 19740     | Denver-Aurora-Lakewood, CO | 8          | Colorado | 1           | Adams  | 39.8260070009282 | -104.93743799999999 |

+Something to note is the POC column.
+This column and value indicates the observation number for that particular site.
+Since there are 13 different sites with 1-3 measures for PM 2.5 and PM 10 (and in no particular pattern for the number of measures per site per day) taking the average of all measures for each site ID for each day.
+My ending air quality data frame had roughly 25,000 entries post processing.

+Datetime indexing was completed so I could reindex this data frame and aggregrate by date into weeks for each site ID.
+Due to large gaps and wanting the most overlap of PM 2.5 & PM 10 measures, I chose the three sites that had the most data points.

 # Visulation

 # Further exploration
+This capstone is far from a complete analysis.
+Only 4 of 13 sites were used to correlate with significant death events.

 Refereces